tlwilliams895/gis-devops/src/walkthroughs/unit-tests/index.rst

 Concept: Unit Testing
 ---------------------

 A unit is a single, clearly stated behavior.
-In many cases it will be one funciton, or method.
+In many cases it will be one function, or method.

 A unit test is an automated test that verifies that one unit behaves correctly.